Jessie Gellatly: Career

 Her Edinburgh address was 36 St Albans Road in the Grange.
 In Edinburgh, she worked with the tuberculosis pioneer Professor Robert William Philip.

 In 1914, she moved to Cambridge to take up the position of medical officer of health for Cambridgeshire.

 In the First World War, Gellatly was one of the few women co-opted into joining the Women's Medical Unit of the Royal Army Medical Corps in 1916.
 She embarked in September 1916 and served at the No.65 Hospital in Malta, working there until July 1917, treating the wounded soldiers from Gallipoli.
 Following attacks on hospital ships in Malta, she was relocated to Thessaloniki.
 Together with other medical staff and patients, she embarked on HMT Abbassieh on 4 July 1917.
 It was escorted by HMS Aster and HMS Azalea.
-HMS Aster hit a mine 1111 mi miles off the coast of Malta with the loss of 10 lives.
+HMS Aster hit a mine 1111 mi miles off the coast of Malta with the loss of ten lives.
 Azalea hit a mine going to her rescue, but with no loss of life.
 The convoy was forced to return to port to repair at Marsaxlokk harbour.
 HMT Abbassieh left a second time on 6 July, this time successfully reaching Salonika.
 A new 65 General Hospital was created there, becoming operational on 30 July.
 There were eight female doctors in total: Mary Alice Blair (in overall charge), Elizabeth Herdman Lepper, Ida Emilie Fox, Ethne Haigh, Effie Craig, Elizabeth Hurdon, Margaret McEnery, and Jessie Gellatly.
 They were classed as civilian surgeons and received the same pay (24 shillings plus a final gratuity of £60) and conditions as their male counterparts (a rarity in those days) but had no uniform until April 1918.
 On 18 September Gellatly transferred from the RAMC to the Queen Mary's Army Auxiliary Corps.
 After the Armistice she worked for the Serbian Relief Fund.
 In February 1919, she relinquished her commission and returned to civilian life.

 Gellatly returned to work as medical officer of health in Cambridgeshire in the summer of 1919.
 In this capacity, she visited 130 schools twice per year.
 She lived at 17 Warkworth Street in Cambridge, a mid-terraced townhouse (still standing).

 Personal life

 She died aged 52 in a nursing home in Cambridge on 30 June 1935 after a short illness.
-She buried in Grange Cemetery in Edinburgh with her parents.
+She was buried in Grange Cemetery in Edinburgh with her parents.
 The grave lies to the west side of the central catacombs.

 As an unmarried and wealthy woman, Gellatly left most of her monies to the church.